cloving-ai/cloving-cli/README.md

 Commands:
 - `commit`          Generate a commit message and commit the changes
+- `config`          Configure Cloving with your API key and model
+- `init`            Setup Cloving in the current project
+- `models`          List available models
+- `generate`        Generate various items like unit-tests and code reviews
+  - `commit`        Generate a commit message and commit the changes
   - `unit-tests`    Generate unit tests for the changes
-- `models`          List available models
-- `review`          Review the changes and propose
+  - `review`        Review the changes and propose improvements
+- `project`         Commands for managing Cloving projects
-- `init`            Setup Cloving in the current project
+  - `init`          Setup a new Cloving project
-- `config`          Configure Cloving with your API key and model
+  - `plan`          Plan a Cloving project
+  - `build`         Build the next step in the project
+  - `complete`      Clean up and finalize the project
 - `help [command]`  Display help for command

 ## Contributing